Skip to main content

 Watch this video to see how to record and export .fbx files from Move Live.

 During mocap, you can click ‘Start recording’ on each actor track in the Actor Tracks list to begin recording the fbx of their motion.
 When you’re done, hit export and you can find the .fbx files within the project directory.
+This .fbx will be from the real-time data stream, if you'd like a high fidelity version, use the Second Solve feature.

 Support & Troubleshooting